davewsmith/lapse/README.md

 ## Credits

-I borrowed serveral ideas.
+I borrowed from several sources.
 Credits are in the source.

 ## License